timkurvers/byte-buffer/README.md

    npm install -g grunt-cli
    ````

-5. Testing requires running `grunt buster::server:block` in a separate process.

-6. Navigate to the listed address (normally localhost:1111) with at least one browser and hit the capture button.
-Each browser you capture will be tested against.

-7. Run `grunt` which will automatically build the project when source files change.
+5. Run `grunt` which will launch a BusterJS server, a headless PhantomJS instance and automatically build and test the project when source files change.

+6. Test on actual browsers by navigating to `http://localhost:1111` and hit the capture button.

 When contributing, please: